Qovery/documentation/website/docs/using-qovery/configuration/helm.md

 Macro: `qovery.env.<ENV_VAR_NAME>`

-Description: It allows you to access the value of an environment variable or secret stored within Qovery.
+It allows you to access the value of an environment variable or secret stored within Qovery.
 This is helpful when your deployed helm chart needs to access a secret or an environment variable available in Qovery.

 Example:
-On Qovery we have created a database and create two aliases for the database url (DB_URL) and the database password (DB_PASSWORD).

-Here an example on how the helm chart can access these environment variables and let your service point to the right database.
+On Qovery we have created a database and created two aliases for the database url (DB_URL) and, the database password (DB_PASSWORD).
+Here an example on how the helm chart can access these environment variables and let your service point to the right database:
 ```yaml
 postgres:
   url: qovery.env.DB_URL
   password: qovery.env.DB_PASSWORD
 ```

-qovery.env.DB_URL

 ** Enable all the Qovery features **

-Macro for labels: `qovery.labels.service`
+* Macro for labels: `qovery.labels.service`
-Macro for annotations: `qovery.annotations.service`
+* Macro for annotations: `qovery.annotations.service`

-Description: It allows to add all the labels and annotations required to activate all the Qovery features on the deployed Helm chart (access your container logs, apply the stop/restart actions, display the pod status in the overview page).
-Make sure to create an override and assign the macro to the labels of any deployed Pods/Deployments/Services/Jobs.
+It allows to add all the labels and annotations required to activate all the Qovery features on the deployed Helm chart (access your container logs, apply the stop/restart actions, display the pod status in the overview page).
+Make sure to create an override and assign the macro to the labels of **any deployed Pods/Deployments/Services/Jobs**.

 Example: